The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

-At Northern Saints the Governing Body has the clear expectation that pupils behavior will be outstanding and has in place both positive reinforcement practices and clearly established procedures for dealing with incidents of unacceptable behaviour (See also Teaching and Learning Policy).
+At Northern Saints the Governing Body has the clear expectation that student’s behaviour as well as their attitude to learning will be outstanding and has in place both positive reinforcement practices and clearly established procedures for dealing with incidents of unacceptable behaviour (See also Teaching, Learning and Assessment Policy).

-The Governing Body has set out this behavior policy in compliance with statutory regulations but also because they believe that children who are taught to behave well will learn well and make outstanding progress.
-We call this behaviour policy The School Discipline Policy and it complies with Section 89 of the Education and Inspections Act 2006.
+The Governing Body has set out this behaviour policy in compliance with statutory regulations but also because they believe that children who are taught to behave well will learn well and make outstanding progress.
+All children are taught how to behave both inside school and beyond the school day.

 Above all, the policy is underpinned by Christian values, having the highest regard for mutual respect and valuing others.
 As part of the Northern Saints CE VA Primary School Community we want to demonstrate that making the wrong choices results in consequences but that this is followed by forgiveness and the chance to make good.
 We therefore use restorative justice principles

-- Teachers have statutory authority to discipline pupils for misbehaviour which occurs in school and, in some circumstances, outside of school.
+- Teachers have statutory authority to discipline students for misbehaviour which occurs in school and, in some circumstances, outside of school.

-- The power to discipline also applies to all staff at all levels with responsibility for pupils.
-(At Northern Saints we ensure clear induction processes for all students/supply and workforce) and this should be considered through the document.
+- The power to discipline also applies to all staff at all levels with responsibility for students.
+(At Northern Saints we ensure clear induction processes for all students /supply and workforce) and this should be considered throughout the document.

 - Governing bodies have a duty under section 175 of the Education Act 2002 requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.